Track 01 - Snapshot

 Outside, the sun was just dialing back over the horizon, the last few rays shooting up and over and illuminating the small town.
 In a few minutes they were gone and there was only darkness.

-Right as she was about to smash the photo anyway, her date drove into the driveway.
+Right as she was about to torch the damn thing anyway, her date drove into the driveway.
 He was a couple minutes early.
 That made her smile.

 For all he could figure, he'd bowed his head to pray over the steering wheel and God Himself had jolted the engine back to life.
 Whatever.
 He got there early and she came outside immediately and he got out of the car and opened her door for her, like they say a gentleman should.